Taking your ISO 9001 Quality System online

 One organisation that has successfully used Facebook for customer communication is Bluewire Media.
 Team Support, Angela Brown says: “We use Facebook as an announcement tool.
 If we have an event coming up, we create a group, and any existing ‘friends’ can join the group and get the information in it”.

 ISO 9001 expects you to evaluate and select suppliers on their ability to meet requirements.
-But if you are considering a product or supplier for the first time, how can you evaluate them?
-One possible solution is LinkedIn – a network enabling reportedly over 100 million professionals to exchange information.
+If you are considering a product or supplier for the first time, how can you evaluate them?
+One solution is LinkedIn – a network enabling reportedly over 100 million professionals to exchange information.
 LinkedIn allows businesses to list products and services on company profile pages, and members to “recommend” and write reviews.

 One of the most common ways to establish levels of customer satisfaction is to conduct a survey.
 A survey can help you find out what your customers really want, identify real or potential issues, and build better customer relationships.
-However, they can be time-consuming and difficult to organise.
+However, they are time-consuming and difficult to organise.
 Online survey tools will help you do it faster and smarter.
 There are plenty out there to Google for, and many offer a free trial, so you can try before you buy.

 Documentation and system management (Internal audits / Improvement suggestions / Corrective action / Preventive action / Meeting minutes)